smootheFiets/validator/README.md

 the `construction` tag gets forgotten and stays behind.
 Similarly, `building|highway=construction` without `construction` tag is not very meaningful.
-This file makes the JOSM validator throw an error at spurious `construction` tags (offering a somewhat heavy-handed fix: delete `construction`) and a warning at missing `construction` tags.
+This file makes the JOSM validator throw an error at spurious `construction` tags and a warning at missing `construction` tags.

 Identical checks are performed for `building|highway=proposed`.